SPARC-FAIR-Codeathon/2025-team-D/README.md

 ## Our solution - sparc-plugins

-To address this problem, we have **developed a SPARC Plugins (sparc-plugins)**, an ecosystem for dynamically integrating rich and interactive features into the SPARC portal in accordance with FAIR principles.
+To address this problem, we have **developed SPARC Plugins (sparc-plugins)**, an ecosystem for dynamically integrating rich and interactive features into the SPARC portal in accordance with FAIR principles.

 <!--*
 The following features are currently supported: